 You are planning a trip to a foreign country.
 You know what clothes you will take, what accessories and personal items you will need.
 You have your itinerary, and your flight is reserved.
 Everything is ready-right?
 Not so fast!
 What about the immigration and customs laws for the nations you plan to visit?
 Do you know what documents you must produce and what duties you must pay when you return home?

 Every country has individual laws governing the movement of people and goods across its borders, including your home nation.
 Immigration laws govern people, while customs laws control goods.

 Passports.
 Most travel between nations requires a passport, which is an internationally recognized travel document that verifies your identity and nationality.
-In the U.S., it is issued by the U.S. Department of State (http://travel.state.gov) and costs $165, for passport book and card, with up to six weeks to obtain and must be renewed every 10 years (for other countries, check your diplomatic service office.)
+In the U.S., it is issued by the U.S. Department of State (http://travel.state.gov) and costs $165, for passport book and card, with up to six weeks to obtain and must be renewed every 10 years (for other countries, check your diplomatic service office).
 To avoid last minute delays, apply for or renew passports well in advance of your trip.
 Even children under age 16 must have a passport and the cost is $120, and must be renewed every 5 years.

 Visas.
 Some countries require a visa to enter their borders.
 They are required in most nations, if you plan to stay longer than three months.
 They also may be required to leave – if you don’t have your entry visa, you don’t leave the country (at least, not without a lot of legal hassle).

 Visas are official endorsements made on your passport in advance of your visit by the embassy or consulate of the host country, or slips of paper issued by the immigration officials upon entry at the border.
 They give tighter control over foreigners, showing that your documents have been examined and found to be correct.
 To obtain a visa, you must state specifically why you are visiting and the time period you plan to be there.